-West Virginia Grown is the official marketing and branding program for agricultural products grown or produced in West Virginia.
-The program's goals are (1) for consumers to easily identify and purchase agricultural products grown and/or manufactured in the state, (2) to expand the overall local foods economy to support farmers, manufacturers and other agribusinesses, and (3) to create a more robust and resilient food system in the Mountain State.
+West Virginia Grown is WVDA's official marketing program for West Virginia products and the entities that sell, serve, and support.
+The program's goals are:

+- For consumers to easily identify and purchase agricultural products and value-added items grown and/or manufactured in the state, - To expand the overall local food economy to support farmers, manufacturers, and other agribusinesses, and - To create a more robust and resilient food system in the Mountain State.